 We are an accredited, nonprofit offering several unique degree programs — Three MBAs, the only sustainable MPA, and the only Dual MBA/MPA — as well as several certificates, all taught with our systems-thinking methodology at the core.
 The premise we adhere to is that private enterprise, the public sector, commerce and the common good, all must to work through their differences as companions and collaborators, not competitors.

-Our flexible hybrid programs based in San Francisco or Seattle ensure that location and lifestyle aren’t an obstacle to pursuing a career with meaning.
+Our flexible hybrid programs based in San Francisco or Seattle, and online PGS100 degrees, ensure that location and lifestyle aren’t an obstacle to pursuing a career with meaning.
 Rounded out by our weekly in-person Metro program, our full and part-time degrees and certificate programs meet almost any needs.

 While PGS’s setting and educational level are new, its vision, values, and philosophy are based largely on the experience of its predecessor, World College West, an accredited work-study, world-study liberal arts college founded in 1973 and operated on its 194-acre environmentally designed campus in Marin County until 1992 but the spirit of WCW lives on in Dick Gray’s successor institution Presidio World College founded in 1993 and was renamed Presidio Graduate School (PGS) in 2003.
 Its experiential learning philosophy was based on the premise that only disciplined reflection on experience leads to learning that lasts.
 At World College West that included seminar-size classes, work experience, and a year’s study in a non-Western culture such as China, Mexico, Russia, or Nepal.